Jerrysuper123/event-bite/README.md

 1. Display today's events on a map near the event attendee
 2. Display events for the month on a calendar so that the event attendees could easily plan their times
 3. Allow event organizers to publish events instantly, displaying the events on the map or calendar with their corporate logos and color for branding purposes
+4. QR code for the event organizers to paste the QR in the vicinity, so as to allow people to scan the code to explore nearby events

 ## 2. Scope

 ### Functional specification

+- Users could scan the QR to explore nearby events on the app

 ### Content